acisops/acis_anomaly_pages/source/fep_thresholder.rst

 If it is decided to run the diagnostics procedure, do this:

-* Send an e-mail to sot_red_alert and convene a telecon giving the plan, and the need for quick action to get the SOP done before the end of the science run.
+* Send an e-mail to ``sot_red_alert`` and convene a telecon giving the plan, and the need for quick action to get the SOP done before the end of the science run.

-* Prepare a CAP and submit it for review to cap_review@ipa.cfa.harvard.edu
+* Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu/.

 Impacts
 -------